 When I teach myself a new hobby, I typically jump in with both feet and my eyes closed.
-Basically, I go crazy buying everything I might need and ignore the fact that I don’t have enough time for the hobbies I already have.
+Basically, I go crazy buying everything I might need and ignore the fact that I don't have enough time for the hobbies I already have.
 The same happened when I decided to get back into spinning a couple months ago.
-Enabled by my husband’s concern over supply lines and the cost of items going up, I bought an electric spinning wheel (e-spinner) and almost 20 pounds of raw fleece.
-Most of the fiber I bought was from the Woolery (they have a pretty great discount for buying in larger lots, as well as a veteran’s discount – thanks hubby!)
+Enabled by my hubby, I bought an electric spinning wheel (e-spinner) and almost 20 pounds of raw fleece.

 Each lock was brushed out and tossed in a plastic tote on the floor.
 When I had enough or was bored of brushing, I filled my large purple bowl with hot rinse water while dumping the tote of locks onto the lid.
 The tote then got hot water and 2 tablespoons of power scour.
 I dipped each lock by holding the cut end and gently swishing it to allow dirt and VM to come out, then switched to holding the tips and doing the same.
 Because lanolin (essentially sheep sweat) needs water temps around 140 degrees, I burned my fingers a few times.

 I laid each lock on an old towel and when I ran out of room I transferred the locks to trays for our food dehydrator.
-No one would say I’m a patient woman and I enjoy finding ways to speed up just about any process possible.
+No one would say I'm a patient woman and I enjoy finding ways to speed up just about any process possible.
 Drying wool and yarn in the dehydrator is one of my favorite tricks.
-Today I’m finishing the other pound of grey Cormo.
-My plan is to mix both pounds together and mix the grey together as this second bag is a lighter shade compared to the first bag.
-Then I’ll use my wool combs to open and align the fibers for spinning.
-Once I start spinning the grey Cormo, the white will get it’s turn to be washed.
+I'll use my wool combs to open and align the fibers for spinning.
+Once I start spinning the grey Cormo, the white will get it's turn to be washed.